f5devcentral/f5-big-iq-lab/docs/class6/module2/lab5.rst

 The location is defined by IETF and used to demonstrate ownership of a domain.

 .. image:: ./media/img_module2_lab5-2.png
-  :scale: 60%
+  :scale: 40%
   :align: center

-Here is the API call the BIG-IQ does to the Web App API to deploy the HTTP challenge file.
+Here is the API call the BIG-IQ does to the web app API to deploy the HTTP challenge file.

 .. code-block:: yaml